 It is a small class of 18 or fewer students brought together to study a single topic using a seminar format (discussion, sharing, group-interaction).
 It is that part of the First-Year Experience designed to enhance your academic skills as a writer and thinker.

 All freshmen and all transfer students with 12 or fewer transfer credits are required to enroll in a First-Year Seminar for the first semester.
 Transfer students with 13 or more transfer credits are exempted from First-Year Seminar.
-If you have questions about your transfer credits, please contact Susan Doty, Transfer Advisor, (304) 829-7834.
+If you have questions about your transfer credits, please contact the Registrar's Office at (304) 829-7834.

 Seminars are taught by a representative group of Bethany educators, including department chairs and senior members of the faculty.
 These seminar leaders will also serve as your academic advisor for your first year at Bethany.

 You explore a designated topic through reading, writing, discussion, research, and a variety of other creative teaching/learning techniques.
 Your seminar will be a place where you can bridge the gap between high school and college, as well as between home and Bethany.
 It will provide you with an academic orientation to the College, to what the College expects of you and from you, what it has to offer you, and how you can best meet your academic goals at Bethany.